 In this presentation I'll focus on the main screen only, as it was the most challenging to rethink and redesign.

-After a couple of discussions with the client - we still couldn't come to an agreement.
-So I made a follow-up proposal with a more 'polished' UI, showcasing some of Apple's GUI guidelines, in order to prove that those mockups couldn't be turned into an usable app.
+After a couple of back and forth with the client - we still couldn't come to an agreement.
+So I made a follow-up proposal with a more 'polished' UI, showcasing some of Apple's GUI guidelines, in order to prove that those first mockups couldn't be turned into an usable app.

 I hope that you can take a lesson from this, whether you're a client or designer and do better next time.